:

 Vanderbilt hired Gifford Pinchot, the first professional forester in America, to manage the land.
 From 1892-1895, Pinchot oversaw the implementation of the first place for managing a forest in the United States.
 When Pinchot left the Biltmore Estate in 1895, he recommended Vanderbilt hire Carl Schenck as his replacement.

-Gifford Pinchot National Forest in Washington is named after the icon of the USFS.
-View the complete list of all national forests in the U.S. here.
+Did You Know | Gifford Pinchot National Forest in Washington is named after Pinchot, the first director of the U.S. Forest Service.
+View the complete list of all national forests in the U.S.

 Carl A. Schenck was a German native and professional forester who closely aligned himself with Pinchot’s beliefs.
 Educated with a Ph.D. from a renowned German forestry school, Schenck arrived at the Biltmore Estate in 1895 with a profound question on his mind: how could he create a sustainable and profitable forest for Vanderbilt?